History of New South Wales

 The history of New South Wales refers to the history of the Australian state of New South Wales and the area's preceding Indigenous and British colonial societies.
 The Mungo Lake remains indicate occupation of parts of the New South Wales area by Indigenous Australians for at least 40,000 years.
-The English navigator James Cook became the first European to map the coast in 1770 and a First Fleet of British convicts followed to establish a penal colony at Sydney in 1788.
+The British navigator James Cook became the first European to map the coast in 1770 and a First Fleet of British convicts followed to establish a penal colony at Sydney in 1788.

-The colony established an autonomous Parliamentary democracy from the 1850s and became a state of the Commonwealth of Australia in 1901 following a vote to Federate with the other British colonies of Australia.
-Through the 20th century, the state was a major destination for an increasingly diverse collection of migrants from many nations.
+The colony established an autonomous parliamentary democracy from the 1850s and became a state of the Commonwealth of Australia in 1901 following a vote to federate with the other British colonies of Australia.
+Through the 20th century, the state was a major destination for increasingly diverse migrants from many nations.
 In the 21st century, the state is the most populous in Australia, and its capital, Sydney is a major financial capital and host to international cultural and economic events.

-Ancient history

-The first people to occupy the area now known as New South Wales were Aboriginal Australians.
-Their presence in Australia began around 40,000 to 60,000 years ago with the arrival of the first of their ancestors.
-Their descendants moved south and, though never large in numbers, occupied all areas of Australia, including the future New South Wales.

-Mungo Man and other remains have been found at the dried up Lake Mungo in New South Wales, some 3,000 km south of the North Coast of Australia, and have been dated to approximately 40,000 years ago.
-These early humans appear to have been buried with ceremonial accompaniment and have been found close to stone tools and the bones of now extinct megafauna (such as giant kangaroos and wombats).
-These are the earliest human remains yet found in Australia, though precise dating is difficult and debated.
-They nevertheless appear to confirm that New South Wales was populated some tens of thousands of years before the arrival of the British First Fleet at a time when the climate was far wetter and humans were conducting some of their earliest religious and artistic practices.